ryanfeathers/CryoEM_Scripts/README.md

 <pre>python splitimageshift.py --i particles.star </pre>

 `contactmap_it.py` will calculate the number of contacts <12Å between two protein chains for each pdb file in the directory where it's run and write out a text file with the scores.
 This is a work in progress.

+`searchandreplace.py` will prompt the user for a file name, and text strings for search and replace.
+Leave the replacement text blank and you will be asked if you want to delete the string or line containing the string.
+The result is written out as a new file with _mod appended to the name.